4k4xs4pH1r3/offensive-security/kali_google_cloud.md

-How to install Kali Linux 2019.1.1 on Google Cloud
+How to install Kali Linux 2019.1.1 on Google Cloud Platform - GCP

 On this post, I am going to guide you how to install & upload your Kali Linux into Google Cloud Platform.